The Whanganui Learning Centre logo was designed by Victoria Campbell.

 She started her graphic design journey as an adult learner in her home town of Whanganui, completing her training with a Masters in Computer Graphic Design from the University of Waikato and Whanganui School of Design, New Zealand.

 Vicki gifted this logo to the Whanganui Learning Centre.
 She honours the opportunity granted to her in her formative years of design training.
 At this time she entered a Foundation Visual Arts course at the then Whanganui Polytechnic (now UCOL Whanganui).
 In this programme she gained the skills and confidence to staircase into higher learning.
-The current manager of the Whanganui Learning Centre, Gail Harrison, was the manager of this foundation programme at that time.
+The former manager of the Whanganui Learning Centre, Gail Harrison, was the manager of this foundation programme at that time.

 Whakatauki - Whanganui